Gophers sophomore Rose Micheaux driven to succeed for her brother and 'best friend'

 Whalen also likes the 8-foot shot Micheaux has added.
 And the footwork that allows her to work around the basket.
 There was a nice take from just inside the free throw line against Presbyterian on Sunday that Whalen remembers in particular.

-Micheaux said much of that is due to trying to be more disciplined, both in practice and in games.
+Micheaux said much of that is because she is trying to be more disciplined, both in practice and in games.
 Her game has come a long ways, but so has her mental approach.

 "It's having confidence in all of your shots, all that you do,'' she said.
 "Sometimes people get down if things don't go the way they want them to.
 You have to have poise, be able to play in a close game, battle.''